-Tracking and forecasting management within a supply chain often focuses on very complex operations that monitor all processes including: inventory, packaging, picking, replenishment, put-away, shipping and routing operations.
-Because there are so many different components that go into the logistics of a supply chain, it is imperative to examine each part separately, as well as the effects of each on one another and the supply chain as a whole.
+Tracking and forecasting management within a supply chain often focuses on very complex operations that monitor processes such as inventory, packaging, picking, replenishment, put-away, shipping and routing.
+Because so many components go into the logistics of a supply chain, it is imperative to examine each part separately, as well as the effects of each on one another and the supply chain as a whole.

 Evaluating Real-Time Visibility & Proactive Forecasting Solutions

 There are many features and capabilities to take into account when evaluating an optimization solution for tracking and forecasting purposes.
 The following are some key aspects that would be required in a robust solution:

 What should your Real-time Visibility and Forecasting optimization solution be capable of?

 - Identifying bottlenecks, areas of congestion and their contributing factors

 - Determining optimal staffing levels and productivity, including the effects of different machinery and technologies

 - Providing analysis and optimization capabilities